How to get rid of weeds

 Control Plant Diseases Naturally

-I have an area that I need to get rid of weeds and grass.
+I have an area where I need to get rid of weeds and grass.
 Round-up can get expensive.
 Do you have any ideas?
 I don't have a problem with run-off.
 Any help would be appreciated.

 A simple, inexpensive, and organic way of controlling weeds is to use newspaper.
 Cover the area you wish to rid of weeds with several layers of newspaper, then spread mulch or compost over the newspaper.
 You can plant whatever you would like over this.
 Just poke a hole in the newspaper for the seed/plant and plant away!

 A good reference would be Organic Gardening magazine, published by Rodale Press.
 They also have a website: OrganicGardening.com.
 They have a lot of good inexpensive organic tips and can point you towards other references, such as square-foot gardening and other labor-saving and organic methods of gardening.
 Organic is better for you and for the environment.

 Weed control can be difficult or simple.
 If you don't want to plant anything in the area get rock salt and layer the area with salt, the only problem is that you will probably never be able to plant anything there for a very long time.

 If you want to plant, a time consuming method is to water the area prior to the growing season cover the area with black plastic and let solar energy do the work.
 The weeds will sprout but will die do to lack of sunlight.
 The problem here is that as you disturb the soil for planting you disturb weed seeds, so you may need to kill the weeds, till the soil, kill the weeds, etc.

 Another method is to cover the area with a weed barrier and import composted soil (but this is not cheap).